Stagyrite/dust/README.md

 To install, copy the content of the 'output' directory to your 3DS.
 The destination directory has to have the 'nds' subdirectory, e.g. roms/nds/Pstros072nds/classes.
-Now load the FighersGuild.class file with TwiLight Menu++ and the game is all for you.
+Now load the Dust.class file with TwiLight Menu++ and the game is all for you.

 ## Instructions